Folds in the skin

 The skin is folded all over.

-People (including scientists) call them lines or wrinkles and fail to understand that the skin is actually folded.
+People (including scientists) call them lines or wrinkles, and fail to understand that the skin is actually folded.

 Lines, wrinkles or folds?